Butterfinger lovers everywhere: rejoice! You can now enjoy your favorite candy bar in the form of a bundt cake.

 This Butterfinger bundt cake with cream cheese frosting will rock your world.

 What do Halloween, football and Butterfinger have in common?
 You’re about to take a bite and find out.

-It’s football Sunday here and we are actually tuning in to watch the Browns.
-This is a big deal because living in the tri-state area, the Browns usually get the boot by the infamous Steelers or the Bills.
+See fall Sundays in our house are spent cheering on the Browns.
+When the Browns appear on TV, it’s a big deal.
+Living in the tri-state area, the Browns usually get the boot by the infamous Steelers or the Bills.
 Maybe since they won against the Ravens last week, the powers that be decided to put them on TV.
 I’m sure that’s not actually how that works but I wanted to just squeeze in there that the Browns actually won and that I knew they played the Ravens last week.

 So, yes.
 We are fans of an underdog but we love it and rally behind them anyway.
 I mainly enjoy our football watching days because it’s a chance to relax at home with the family and an excuse to sit for awhile.
 I am tempted to do some laundry though today as I watch because it’s ominously staring me down from the corner over there as I write this, not folding it.

 Yes, Butterfingers taste even better atop of a cake.

 So let’s talk a little about this cake.
 Butterfingers are my favorite.
 In crunch topping form — delish.
 On top of a buttery, moist vanilla cake with buttercream icing?
 Yes.
 I’ll indulge.
 This is super easy and does involve boxed cake mix because I happened to have some one hand.
 I really honestly love boxed cake mix.
 Is that such a sin?
 I think not.
 It’s an amazing invention perfect for a lazy family football day.

 Please for the love, check the size of your bundt pan.